das-developers/das2py-server/docs/CmdTemplates.md

 ## Predefined Parameters

-When templates are evaluated by das2py-server, the following "parameters" are aways defined and may be thus may always be used:
+When templates are evaluated by dasflex server, the following "parameters" are aways defined and may be thus may always be used:

    * `_SERVER_` - The URL to the das2-pyserver root URL, for example https://jupiter.physics.uiowa.edu/das/server